andrefetch/andrefetch/README.md

 ## Hi, I'm Andre 👋

 Software Engineering @ **Drexel University**.
-I build backend systems in Python — Flask, SQLAlchemy, REST APIs — with a focus on clean architecture and code that stays maintainable as it grows.
+I build backend systems in Python, Flask, SQLAlchemy, REST APIs, with a focus on clean architecture and code that stays maintainable as it grows.

 🔭 Currently building **[Relay](https://github.com/andrefetch/relay)** a terminal AI agent with a tool-calling architecture and a Rich TUI.
 🌱 Learning React and Go.
 Working through the backend track on [Boot.dev](https://www.boot.dev/u/andrefetch).